Neutron: Mass

+Spin

+The neutron is a spin 1/2 particle, that is, it is a fermion with intrinsic angular momentum equal to 1/2 ħ, where ħ is the reduced Planck constant.
+For many years after the discovery of the neutron, its exact spin was ambiguous.
+Although it was assumed to be a spin 1/2 Dirac particle, the possibility that the neutron was a spin 3/2 particle lingered.
+The interactions of the neutron's magnetic moment with an external magnetic field were exploited to finally determine the spin of the neutron.
+In 1949, Hughes and Burgy measured neutrons reflected from a ferromagnetic mirror and found that the angular distribution of the reflections was consistent with spin 1/2.
+In 1954, Sherwood, Stephenson, and Bernstein employed neutrons in a Stern–Gerlach experiment that used a magnetic field to separate the neutron spin states.
+They recorded two such spin states, consistent with a spin 1/2 particle.

+As a fermion, the neutron is subject to the Pauli exclusion principle; two neutrons cannot have the same quantum numbers.
+This is the source of the degeneracy pressure which counteracts gravity in neutron stars and prevents them from forming black holes.

 Magnetic moment

 Even though the neutron is a neutral particle, the magnetic moment of a neutron is not zero.
 The neutron is not affected by electric fields, but it is affected by magnetic fields.
 The value for the neutron's magnetic moment was first directly measured by Luis Alvarez and Felix Bloch at Berkeley, California, in 1940.
 Alvarez and Bloch determined the magnetic moment of the neutron to be μ_{n}= -1.93(2) μ_{N}, where μN is the nuclear magneton.
+The neutron's magnetic moment has a negative value, because its orientation is opposite to the neutron's spin.

 The magnetic moment of the neutron is an indication of its quark substructure and internal charge distribution.
 In the quark model for hadrons, the neutron is composed of one up quark (charge +2/3 e) and two down quarks (charge −1/3 e).
 The magnetic moment of the neutron can be modeled as a sum of the magnetic moments of the constituent quarks.
-The calculation assumes that the quarks behave like pointlike Dirac particles, each having their own magnetic moment.
+The calculation assumes that the quarks behave like point-like Dirac particles, each having their own magnetic moment.
 Simplistically, the magnetic moment of the neutron can be viewed as resulting from the vector sum of the three quark magnetic moments, plus the orbital magnetic moments caused by the movement of the three charged quarks within the neutron.

-In one of the early successes of the Standard Model in 1964 Mirza A.B.
-Beg, Benjamin W. Lee, and Abraham Pais theoretically calculated the ratio of proton to neutron magnetic moments to be −3/2, which agrees with the experimental value to within 3%.
+In one of the early successes of the Standard Model, in 1964 Mirza A.B.
+Beg, Benjamin W. Lee, and Abraham Pais calculated the ratio of proton to neutron magnetic moments to be −3/2 (or a ratio of −1.5), which agrees with the experimental value to within 3%.
 The measured value for this ratio is -1.45989805(34).